TREMA-UNH/rubric-evaluation/dl20-extended-results/README.md

 In addition to ranking based methods from DL20 participants, we apply the autograder method to ChatGPT generated IR system responses (both for [autograder-qrels](generation-methods-dl20-qrels.md) and [autograder-cover](generation-methods-dl20-cover.md)).
 We find that question-based autograder-cover obtains the most stable results.

+While [Qrels-mrr](generation-methods-dl20-qrels.md) favored the succinctness of gpt4-question, when [coverage is a priority](generation-methods-dl20-cover.md), longer texts such as gpt4-wikipedia are obtaining the strongest results.